synonymdev/slashtags/README.md

 A [Slashtag](./packages/slashtag/README.md) is a keyPair indirectly [derived](./specs/slashtags-key-derivation.md) from the same seed that backs up your digital assets.

-You can publish metadata about your Slashtag using [SlashDrive](./packages/drive/README.md) identified by the same public key, for anyone to read.
+You can publish metadata about your Slashtag using a [Hyperdrive](./packages/drive/README.md) identified by the same public key, for anyone to read.

 That is deceivingly simple, but very powerful.
 For example you can publish your current Email address, Website URL, Twitter handle, Facebook profile, etc. And your contacts who identify you through a Slashtags compatible wallet can always find and reach you, making your identity and reputation censorship resistant.